-No matter how far from home (or how near, if you pick the right plan), the last thing you want to deal with or think about is getting sick or in an accident.
+No matter how far—or how near—you are from home, the last thing you want to deal with or think about is getting critically ill or injured.
 But what happens if something does go wrong?
 Will your insurance cover your costs?
 And if you need medical evacuation back to your home medical network, will you have the funds?
-Fact is, if you think Medicare is going to fly you home or your current health insurance plan is going to cover major medical costs incurred (way) outside your network, you’ve got another think coming.
+Fact is if you think Medicare is going to fly you home or your current health insurance plan is going to cover major medical costs incurred (way) outside your network, you’ve got another think coming.

 So what’s a boomer traveler to do?
 Read on for some important insurance tips, especially if you already have conditions requiring a little extra care (heart conditions, diabetes, etc.)

 If you’re on Medicare, you might find supplement plans to be a good choice, as they include some international coverage (they can include Puerto Rico, U.S. Virgin Islands, and Guam.)
 Others, like the Medicare Advantage plans, cover emergency services for domestic travel, but that coverage varies between PPOs and HMOs.
 Check the Explanation of Coverage (EOC) for your plan before you head out.
 However, if you’re planning on traveling outside the United States, you’ll need to purchase supplemental travel health insurance, as Medicare will not pay for services received abroad.